nais/doc/security/auth/azure-ad.md

 ### Pre-authorization

-Clients that should receive and access tokens from other clients should [pre-authorize](#pre-authorization) said clients.
+Clients that should receive and validate access tokens from other clients should [pre-authorize](#pre-authorization) said clients.

 These are declared by specifying [`spec.accessPolicy.inbound.rules[]`](../../nais-application/reference.md#spec-accesspolicy-gcp-only):